U.S. seeks to defuse tensions over Israeli-Palestinian resolutions

 Jordan has circulated a Palestinian resolution to the 15-member council calling for Israeli occupation of Palestinian territory to end by November 2016.
 Western diplomats have said the proposal is “unbalanced.”
 France, Britain and Germany are in the process of drafting a proposal.

-Some countries believe agreement on a resolution would be easier to achieve before Israel’s election in March.
+Some countries believe agreement on a resolution would be easier to achieve before Israeli elections in March.

 If the United States pushes the Europeans to wait until after Israel’s elections, the Jordanians could put forward the Palestinian-drafted resolution for a vote in January that is likely to be vetoed by Washington.